dsynapalos/k8s-homelab-setup/README.md

     K8S_NODE_1_CPU={{ cpu count for node }}
     ```
 - run `python3 setup-clusters.py`
-- use kubectl, helm, cilium and hubnle cli to connect to the cluster
+- use kubectl, helm, cilium and hubble cli to connect to the cluster
 - ???
 - profit

 What this repo expects:
 - A functional proxmox cluster, or standalone ubuntu os instances.
 - A control environment.
 I use ubuntu WSL.
+- The user of the control environment will be used to leverage any CLI interface.

 What this repo will do:
 - Download and modify the ubuntu server ISO for autoinstall.